lukeoliveira1/course-platform-api/README.md

 Project to study Python and Django Rest Framework.

 - With some tests
-- Authentication and authorization with django-admin
+- Authentication, authorization and permissions with django-admin
 - Search filters with django-filters
 - API documentation with Swagger.